 Back for a third year!
 This “virtuous cycle” program is considered a national model for export and workforce development.
 The Ohio Development Services Agency is looking for companies willing to host an “export intern” for summer 2014.
 These students – who come from colleges across Ohio and are selected from a highly competitive field – are placed in companies looking to grow their export sales.
 Best of all, ODSA supplements half the intern’s stipend.

 To read about the Export Internship Program click here.

 We are actively recruiting companies to participate.
 Deadline to apply is January 15.
 Click here for the application.

 Nate Ward (The director of the ITAC) brings international experience within manufacturing and banking as well as diverse cultural and linguistic knowledge to the ITAC.
 Nate brings seven years of experience in sales, logistics, marketing, pricing, research, and product development – all with international focus.
 He speaks multiple languages including French, Spanish and Japanese.

 Reach Nate at (216)-523-7347 or firstname.lastname@example.org.

-of Business at Cleveland State University since 2008.
-She is responsible for meeting logistics and communications within the Small Business Development and Global Business Centers.
-Meg obtained her MAGI (Master of Arts in Global Interactions) at Cleveland State University in December 2011.
+Meg Salkin is the Special Programs Coordinator for the Centers for Outreach and Engagement in the Monte Ahuja College of Business.
+She is responsible for internal and external meeting logistics, program development, marketing and communications for the Centers.
+She obtained her MAGI (Master of Arts in Global Interactions) from Cleveland State University in December 2011.

 Reach Meg at (216)-687-4750 or email@example.com